enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/operations.rst

 Pausing and resuming
 ***********************

-An engine in pause runs normally but does not take new job instances anymore.
+An paused engine runs normally but does not take new job instances anymore.
 Job instances already running at the time of pause go on normally.

 Pausing and resuming methods are available at two levels: